saveourtool/diktat/info/guide/guide-chapter-3.md

 Avoid empty blocks, and ensure braces start on a new line.
 An empty code block can be closed immediately on the same line and the next line.
 However, a newline is recommended between opening and closing braces `{}` (see the examples below.)

 Generally, empty code blocks are prohibited; using them is considered a bad practice (especially for catch block).
-They are only appropriate for overridden functions when the base class's functionality is not needed in the class-inheritor.
+They are appropriate for overridden functions, when the base class's functionality is not needed in the class-inheritor, for lambdas used as a function and for empty function in implementation of functional interface.
 ```kotlin
 override fun foo() {
 }